MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/guidelines-for-panning.md

 The interaction experience for panning is unique to the input device while still providing similar functionality.

 **Pannable regions**
-Pannable region behaviors are exposed to Windows Store app using JavaScript developers at design time through Cascading Style Sheets (CSS).
+Pannable region behaviors are exposed to UWP app using JavaScript developers at design time through Cascading Style Sheets (CSS).

 There are two panning display modes based on the input device detected: